hangxingliu/vscode-coding-tracker/README.md

 [LiuYue](https://github.com/hangxingliu)

-## Thanks
+## Third party codes and resource

-This extension icon from [emojione](http://emojione.com/), This project help me a lot of (bkz I dont know how to use PS and dont have art sense).
+- This extension icon from [emojione](http://emojione.com/), This project help me a lot of (bkz I dont know how to use PS and dont have art sense).
+- `lib/thirdPartyCodes/gitPaths.js` is modified from <https://github.com/DonJayamanne/gitHistoryVSCode/blob/master/src/helpers/gitPaths.ts>

 ### Contributors